 Approved Degree Program

 Students must be enrolled or accepted for enrollment as a regular student working toward a degree or certificate program with a minimum of 16 credit hours.

-Students must have a high school diploma, GED, pass an approved ability-to-benefit test, or have been home-schooled.
+Students must have a high school diploma, GED, or have been home-schooled.

 While it is not a requirement to receive financial aid, students should register for at least 12 credit hours each semester to receive a full financial aid package.
 Students who register less than full-time are still eligible to receive financial aid.
 They will have their financial aid awards reduced to reflect their actual enrollment.
 Students may receive financial aid if they are at least part-time (6 credit hours).

 To remain eligible for all grant, loan or work assistance programs, students must maintain satisfactory academic progress according to the standards and practices of TNCC.
 Students who fail to maintain satisfactory academic progress may not receive federal, state or institutional aid.